-Oxytocin could help you reach out to others for support, researchers showJune 25th, 2013 in Psychology & Psychiatry /
+Oxytocin could help you reach out to others for support, researchers showJune 25, 2013 in Medicine & Health / Psychology & Psychiatry

 The next time someone snubs you at a party and you think hiding is the solution to escape your feelings of rejection, think again.
 Scientists have shown that reaching out to other people during a stressful event is an effective way to improve your mood, and researchers at Concordia University suggest that the hormone oxytocin may help you accomplish just that.

 Mark Ellenbogen and Christopher Cardoso, researchers in Concordia's Centre for Research in Human Development are taking a closer look at oxytocin, a hormone traditionally studied for its role in childbirth and breastfeeding, and more recently for its effect on social behaviour.
 Their latest study, published in the peer-reviewed journal Psychoneuroendocrinology, shows that oxytocin can increase a person's trust in others following social rejection.

 Explains Ellenbogen, "that means that instead of the traditional 'fight or flight' response to social conflict where people get revved up to respond to a challenge or run away from it, oxytocin may promote the 'tend and befriend' response where people reach out to others for support after a stressful event.
 That can, in turn, strengthen social bonds and may be a healthier way to cope."